What the charge means

 Section 175 requires both the underlying conduct and an externally manifested disturbance to a third party — not merely an annoyance.

-Summary conviction: up to 6 months and/or $5,000 fine.
+Summary conviction: up to 2 years less a day and/or a $5,000 fine.
 Diversion and peace bonds are commonly used to resolve these matters without a record.

 Most cause disturbance charges resolve through peace bond, diversion, or withdrawal after disclosure.